 Jeppa’s Juniors – Round 19

-Don’t miss Jeppa’s last article for the season!
-There’s plenty covered including the best crop of rooks available, Twitter Q&A and voting on the best ‘junior’ for 2016.
-It’s action packed.
+Don’t miss Jeppa’s last EVER article!
+There’s plenty covered including the best crop of rooks available, Twitter Q&A and voting on the best ‘junior’ for 2017.

 TOP 5 LISTS

 Considering price, scoring potential and job security, here’s my Top 5 rookie options for Round 20: